jinnovation/dogesay/README.md

 Dogesay is based on the ridiculous [doge](http://knowyourmeme.com/memes/doge) meme.

+It takes in, as its argument, either:
+* a collection of either single words or full clauses; or
-It takes in, as its argument, a text file containing a new-line delineated list of either single words or full clauses; from this, it generates doge with the trademark text (randomly arranged around doge).
+* a text file containing a new-line delineated list of either single words or full clauses.

+From this, it generates doge with the trademark text (randomly arranged around doge).

 Per doge convention, the script generates a random amount of "wow" to stick in alongside the user-provided clauses.

 ## Example ##

-`python dogesay.py example.txt`
+`python dogesay.py -f ex/example.txt`
 ![Dogesay scrot](ex/ex_scrot.jpg?raw=true)

+`python dogesay.py "computer science wow" "shibe" "hacker ethic" "free as in freedom" "GNU"`

 ## Acknowlegement ##